A/N: We're done. :)

 With a tired smile, I drop my hand from the driver's arm and reach for the door handle.

 "What the- hold on there, Miss.
 Seriously?
 What do you mean you don't have money?
 This was a long-ass trip for you to pull that crap.
-I mean, you're a beautiful lady, yeah, but your looks aren't going to get you a free ride."
+I mean, you're a beautiful lady, though you look like you've had a hard night.
+But either way, don't expect your looks or your sad little face to get you a free ride."

 I stare at him.